dawnerd/node-rdio/readme.md

 For a more complete example checkout the example app in `examples/hapi/`.

+### Unauthenticated calls

+You can now make calls that only require client authentication by using the `rdio.getClientToken` method.
+See the example  directory for usage.

 ### Something go wrong?

 Feel free to leave an issue if something is not working right.
 I've tested this with a few endpoints and it works, but there still may be some bugs lingering around.